i-bosquet/petconnect/README.md

 ![sonarqube-token](.github/readme-assets/sonarqube-token.png)

 > [!IMPORTANT]
+> The SonarQube token will be generated and added after starting the services in Step 4.
 > Replace `YOUR_SONARQUBE_TOKEN_HERE` with a real token generated from your local SonarQube instance once it's running.

 ## 3.1 Generating signing keys (If they don't exist)